 Also, when it comes to most of the Japanese creators we talk, we only know so much about their identities and private lives.
 Most of those that are openly out as LGBTQ are mangaka, and still, many mangaka who makes LGBTQ content work under aliases and are fairly private about themselves.
 Between this and the culture and language barriers, we try not to assume too much about the creators themselves.
 Rather, we can only judge them by the content of their works and how they may resonate or not.

 We will also be including LGBTQ history and topics in Japan to give context and see how they connect to anime and manga.
 The only spoilers we’ll discuss will be relevant to the LGBTQ content.
 If you were recommended an anime on the basis it has a gay character but it turned out they were actually straight or they die you’d want to know beforehand, right?
 We’re sorry if we don’t mention your favorite anime and manga, but it’s impossible for us to know and cover everything.
 We’ve aimed to include a variety of works with major LGBTQ characters and themes, but more importantly manga by LGBTQ creators.
-We’re also prioritizing those that are legally available in the United States, unless they’re historically important.
+We’re also prioritizing those that are legally available in the United States, unless they’re historically important or otherwise significant.

 With that in mind, here we go!